danito-net/Hawker-ID/README.md

 # Hawker-ID

 This repository contains code for the Hawker-ID project, an intelligent ESP32-S3 AI camera system integrated with a Telegram bot for remote notifications and control.
+Telegram bot will deploy on Arduino UNO Q.

 ---